Table of Contents

 A Non-Occupancy Charge in Society is applicable under the circumstances of a vacant or rented flat.
 A cooperative Housing Society has the right to levy:

-- Non-occupancy charges for vacant flat
+- Non-occupancy charges for a vacant flat

 - Non-occupancy charges for a rented flat